MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/contact-support-for-business-products.md

 Save time by starting your service request online.
 We'll help you find a solution or connect you to an expert who will contact you by email or phone.
 [Learn about initial support response times](https://go.microsoft.com/fwlink/p/?LinkId=518251).

 1. [Sign in with your Office 365 admin account](https://aka.ms/admincenter).
 If you get the message "**You don't have permission to access this page or perform this action**" then you aren't an Office 365 admin.
-[Who has admin permissions in my business?](overview-0/admin-overview.md#bkmk_admin).
+[Who has admin permissions in my business?](admin-overview/admin-overview.md#who-has-admin-permissions-in-my-business).

-2. In the [Office 365 admin center](https://go.microsoft.com/fwlink/p/?linkid=837890), choose the **Need help?** button.
+2. In the [Admin center](https://go.microsoft.com/fwlink/p/?linkid=837890), choose the **Need help?** button.

 3. In the **Need help?** pane, tell us what you need help with, then press **Enter**.